How Science Proves Living in Mexico Will Make You a Better Person

 Think about how the cues might be different for Martin Shkreli than for Warren Buffett's in his modest office in Omaha.

 Mexico lacks these cues.
-To be fair, you won’t find them as strongly displayed in a small town like Altus, Oklahoma or White Springs, Florida either but it's more interesting to live in Puerta Vallarta, Mexico than White Springs.
+To be fair, you won’t find as many of these triggers in a small town like Altus, Oklahoma or White Springs, Florida either.
+If you are sensitive enough to be cognizant of this pressure to compete and want to remove yourself from it, it's more interesting to live in Mexico than White Springs.

 You compare yourself less to others